developerprince-eng/VillageWorkerCLI/README.md

 ## Web PHP Developement Support

-You can scafold a php based web project firstly using codeignter framework later will support laravel
+You can scaffold a php based web project firstly using codeignter framework later will support laravel

 ```bash
 ##CODEIGNITER PROJECT USING VERSION 3